y-scope/clp-structured/README.md

 ./clp-s x input_dir output_dir
 ```

-+ `input_dir` specifies the directory of the compressed logs.
++ `archive_dir` specifies the directory of the compressed logs.
-+ `/home/my/log` specifies the output directory of the uncompressed logs.
++ `output_dir` specifies the output directory for the decompressed logs.

 ### Search